ICJIA/icjia-accessibility-portal/content/faqs.md

 > "All information technology, including electronic information, software, systems, and equipment, developed or provided under this contract or procurement must comply with the applicable requirements of the Illinois Information Technology Accessibility Act (30 ILCS 587) Standards as published at <a href="https://doit.illinois.gov/accessibility/iitaa" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/accessibility/iitaa</a>"

+### What is a VPAT?
+What is an ACR or MCAR?

+{new:2025-12-27}

+**Quick answer:** A **VPAT (Voluntary Product Accessibility Template)** is a standardized form vendors fill out to describe how their product meets accessibility standards.
+An **ACR (Accessibility Conformance Report)** is the completed VPAT — the actual document you request from vendors. **MCAR** stands for **Manufacturer's Conformance Accessibility Report**, which is essentially the same thing.

+**Full explanation:**

+**VPAT = the blank form; ACR = the completed report.** These terms are often used interchangeably, but technically:

+- **VPAT (Voluntary Product Accessibility Template)** — The blank template created by the IT Industry Council (ITI) that provides a standard format for documenting accessibility conformance
+- **ACR (Accessibility Conformance Report)** — The completed document a vendor provides, showing how their specific product meets (or doesn't meet) accessibility standards
+- **MCAR (Manufacturer's Conformance Accessibility Report)** — Another term for ACR, emphasizing that it comes from the manufacturer/vendor

+**What a VPAT/ACR tells you:**

+1. **Which standard is evaluated** — Look for WCAG 2.1 Level AA (the current requirement)
+2. **Conformance level for each criterion** — Common ratings include:
+   - **Supports** — Fully meets the criterion
+   - **Partially Supports** — Meets some but not all aspects
+   - **Does Not Support** — Fails to meet the criterion
+   - **Not Applicable** — Criterion doesn't apply to this product
+3. **Remarks and explanations** — Details on how conformance is achieved or what barriers exist

+**How to use VPATs in procurement:**

+1. **Request a current VPAT/ACR** — Ask for one dated within the last 12 months
+2. **Check the version** — Ensure it covers the exact product and version you're purchasing
+3. **Look for "Supports"** — Products with many "Partially Supports" or "Does Not Support" ratings may require accessible alternatives
+4. **Ask about remediation** — If issues exist, ask the vendor for a remediation timeline
+5. **Include in contracts** — Require WCAG 2.1 AA compliance and ongoing accessibility support

+**Where to find VPATs:**

+- Check the vendor's website (often under "Accessibility" or "Legal")
+- Request directly from your sales representative
+- Search the <a href="https://www.itic.org/policy/accessibility/vpat" target="_blank" rel="noopener noreferrer">ITI VPAT template page</a> for the latest template version

+**Red flags in a VPAT:**

+- Very old date (more than 12-18 months)
+- Wrong product version
+- Many "Does Not Support" ratings for critical criteria
+- Vague or missing explanations
+- No commitment to remediation

+**The bottom line:** Always request a current VPAT/ACR before purchasing technology.
+It won't guarantee accessibility, but it's your first line of defense against buying inaccessible tools.

+**References:**

+- <a href="https://www.itic.org/policy/accessibility/vpat" target="_blank" rel="noopener noreferrer">ITI VPAT Template</a> — Official VPAT template and guidance
+- <a href="https://www.section508.gov/sell/how-to-create-acr-with-vpat/" target="_blank" rel="noopener noreferrer">Section508.gov: How to Create an ACR</a> — Federal guidance on VPATs

 ---

 ## Getting Help